michaeldmcqueen/resources.gmt.com-website/_woh_resources/2-schedule-menu-packing/packing-list.md

 ### **As A Group**&nbsp;

 * 1 first-aid kit for every vehicle&nbsp;
-* 1 5-gallon water jug for every 6 people&nbsp;
+* 1  five-gallon water jug for every 6 people&nbsp;
-* 1 large cooler (on wheels is preferred) for every 6 people&nbsp;
+* 1 large cooler (62 quarts or larger, on wheels preferred) for every 6 people

 ### Community Gift